JulienPradet/quizzALJP/doc/api/webrtc/star_network.md

 - `MasterPeer:message$()` : gets the stream of messages received by the Master.
 It is an Rx.Observable and the object that can be received in the stream is `{ peerId, message }`
 - `MasterPeer:send(peerId, message)` : sends a message to a specific peer that is connected to the Master
 - `MasterPeer:broadcast(message)`: sends a message to all the peers connected to the Master
+- `MasterPeer:close()`: destroys the peer (super relevant for tests in order not to have to many active connections)
 - `MasterPeer:on(event, callback)`: callback called for specific events.
 The registered events are :
     - `connected` : The master successfully connected to the signalling server